More than three centuries ago, in 1720, the authorities of New France allowed the establishment of the first trading post on the current site.

 Fort Témiscamingue was a major fur trading post for over 200 years.
-In the 17th and 18th centuries, it played a strategic role in the fight between the French and English for the monopoly of the fur trade in the upper Ottawa River and the Hudson Bay watersheds.
+In the 18th century, it played a strategic role in the fight between the French and English for the monopoly of the fur trade in the upper Ottawa River and the Hudson Bay watersheds.

-The national historic site, although heavily vegetated, has been shaped by longstanding human occupation, whether Algonquin, French, English or Canadian.
+The National Historic Site, although heavily vegetated in its current state, has been shaped by longstanding human occupation, whether Algonquin, French, Scottish, English or Canadian.
 Many remains bear witness to this.
-It should be added that the current face of the vegetation landscape is largely inherited from human activity due to the forest harvests of the 19th century.
+It should be added that the current appearance of the vegetation landscape is largely inherited from the forest harvests of the 19th century.